-ON THIS PAGE: You will learn about the different ways doctors use to treat women with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different treatments doctors use for women with vulvar cancer.
+Use the menu to see other pages.

-Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual function and fertility (ability to have children), and these topics should be discussed with the health care team before treatment begins.
+Women with vulvar cancer may have concerns about if and how these treatments may affect their sexual health and fertility (ability to have children).
+These topics are important and should be discussed with the health care team before treatment begins.

-Surgery is the removal of the tumor and surrounding tissue during an operation.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
+A gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
 Due to the location and sensitivity of vulvar tissue, the type of surgery is carefully considered.
-Surgical options for vulvar cancer include:

-Laser surgery.
-Laser surgery is the use of a focused beam of light that burns the cancer off the skin.
-It can be used to treat precancerous conditions, but cannot be used to treat an invasive tumor.
+Laser surgery is the use of a focused beam of light that vaporizes a premalignant skin lesion.
+It cannot be used to treat an invasive tumor.

 Coping with vulvar surgery